-For annual performance evaluation of the Board as a whole its Committee(s) andindividual Directors including the Chairman of the Board the Company has formulated aquestionnaire to assist in evaluation of the performance.
-Every Director has to fill thequestionnaire related to the performance of the Board its Committees and individualDirectors except himself by rating the performance on each question on the scale of 1 to 5 1 being Unacceptable and 5 being Exceptionally Good.
+For annual performance evaluation of the Board as a whole it's Committee(s) andindividual Directors including the Chairman of the Board the Company has formulated aquestionnaire to assist in evaluation of the performance.
+Every Director has to fill thequestionnaire related to the performance of the Board its Committees and individualDirectors except himself by rating the performance on each question on the scale of 1 to5 1 being Unacceptable and 5 being Exceptionally Good.

 On the basis of the response to the questionnaire a matrix reflecting the ratings wasformulated and placed before the Board for formal annual evaluation by the Board of itsown performance and that of its Committees and individual Directors.
 The Board wassatisfied with the evaluation results.

 E) Separate Meeting of Independent Directors

-In terms of requirements under Schedule IV of the Companies Act 2013 and Regulation 25(3) of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 a separate meeting of the Independent Directors was heldon December 16 2016.
+In terms of requirements under Schedule IV of the Companies Act 2013 and Regulation 25(3) of SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 aseparate meeting of the Independent Directors was held on February 26 2020.

 The Independent Directors at the meeting inter alia reviewed the following:-

 Performance of Non-Independent Directors and Board as a whole.

 Performance of the Chairman of the Company taking into account the views ofExecutive Directors and NonExecutive Directors.

 Assessed the quality quantity and timeliness of flow of information between theCompany Management and the Board that is necessary for the Board to effectively andreasonably perform their duties.

 F) Remuneration Policy